sahandevs/SProtector/README.md

 `Sorry for my bad english :(`

 :notes: Notes :
-- This is not a stable protector so dont relie on it !
+- This is not a stable protector so dont rely on it !
 - This project have a lot of bugs and i'm glad to fix them ( Post them in Issues or mail me :thumbsup:)
 - This project is my first exprience in dnlib so sorry for a little messy commented codes and ...